Best Portable Audio Recorder - Handheld Units

 Other Features

-Best Portable Recorder Selection Methodology
+Best Portable Audio Recorder Selection Methodology

 The first edition was published in 2017.
+The current edition was published on November 29, 2024.

-We looked at all highly rated handheld digital audio recorders that are sold by major American retailers and short-listed the the most promising for detailed analysis.
-We then examined information from over 18,700 sources which included retail store ratings, user and expert reviews, forum posts, and more.
+We looked at all highly rated handheld digital audio recorders that are sold by major American retailers and short-listed the most promising for detailed analysis.
+We then examined information from over 21,100 sources which included retail store ratings, user and expert reviews, forum posts, and more.
 We processed that information with the Gearank Algorithm to generate the rating scores out of 100 that we used to narrow down the list to just the highest rated options above.
 For more information about our methods see How Gearank Works.

 About the Author and Contributors